 Janmashtami or Gokulashtami, is one of the most popular and important Hindu festivals.
 It marks the birthday of Lord Krishna, the eighth re-incarnation of Lord Vishnu, who gave the vital message of the Bhagwat Gita – the guiding principles for every Hindu.

-It is celebrated with great enthusiasm by Hindus.
 In this article, we take a whistle stop tour around India and beyond to look at how Janmashtami is marked.

 Mathura, Uttar Pradesh

 If you are going to celebrate Krishna’s birthday, the first stop on your tour has to be Mathura, Shri Krishna’s birthplace where Devaki gave birth to him inside a prison.
 This makes Mathura the most important location during Janmashtami for devotees of Krishna.

 Customs include reading the Bhagavad Gita, keeping cradles rocking with an idol of baby Krishna (Gopal) in temples and homes.
 Devotees perform the ceremonies from midnight and some may also perform the Raas Leela, a dance ritual that was first performed by the Lord Krishna along with Radha and other Gopis in the forests of Vrindavan.
 There are over 400 temples in Mathura dedicated to Krishna.

 The source of the Raas Leela makes Vrindavan a place of great significance on Janmashtami.

 The many temples dedicated to Lord Krishna are full of lights, and adorned with beautiful decorations, with devotees singing and dancing while praying to the god.
 People will fast until midnight then the customs are similar to those observed in Mathura.
 Important places to visit in Vrindavanare the Bankey Bihari temple and Prem Mandir (The Temple of Divine Love).